LennartH/advent-of-code/2024/README.md

   - Implement Bron Kerbosch (or something comparable) to solve the max clique problem for _day 23_
   - [Other stuff](https://github.com/search?q=repo%3ALennartH%2Fadvent-of-code+path%3A%2F%5E2024%5C%2F%2F+TODO+OR+FIXME&type=code)
 - Revisit the early days to see if I would do things differently now
+- Deep dive into [friendly SQL](https://duckdb.org/docs/sql/dialect/friendly_sql), there are some interesting features I've not notices until now
 - Try to find faster solutions for the >10 seconds days
+  - Look into [`ASOF` joins](https://duckdb.org/docs/sql/query_syntax/from.html#as-of-joins) for better performance or less hassle
 - Implement the solutions in Python for comparison
 - Implement the solutions with as much of the fancy stuff as I want (MACROS, lambdas, etc.) to see if that changes anything